 Welcome to this No1 Traveller Lounge Gatwick North review.
-Having not been away for three and a half months (three and a half months!) my planning for our trip to SrI Lanka got a little out of hand.
+Having not been away for many months my planning for our trip to Sri Lanka got a little out of hand.
 I had booked the hostels, the flights and the trains, and with little else to do, I booked us into an airport lounge.
 Hence we found ourselves with two passes to the No1 Traveller Lounge Gatwick North terminal.

-We arrived at about 06:45 in time for the 09:00 flights.
+We arrived at about 06:45 in time for our 09:00 flights.
 My first impression as I walked in, was of a hotel breakfast buffet.
 The chatter, the clatter of cutlery and the whirring of coffee machines filled the air.

 The temperature in the lounge was a bit too cold for comfort.
 I overheard people saying they had moved seats several times to avoid the worst of the air conditioning.
-The temperature outside was -3 and so I was hoping for a cosier inside experience.
+The temperature outside was -3°c/37°f and so I was hoping for a cosier inside experience.
 You can see the people sitting by windows in their jumpers and scarves.

 On the other side of the buffet was the bistro area.
 It consisted of a few sets of tables and chairs, rather than the front room feel of the other areas.
 The larger tables had all been reserved and so there wasn’t much room.

-Feeling a little disheartened at the crowds and cold, I decided to have another look for a good spot.
+Feeling a little disheartened at the crowds and cold, we decided to have another look for a good spot.
 Turning back towards the bar area, I spotted a doorway that I hadn’t seen on the way in.

 Turning left led to a larger room with vast leather sofas, a meeting table for eight and another meeting room for more private business lunches.
 Both of these areas were much emptier and the clients were quieter.